Nerde616/skills-communicate-using-markdown/index.md

-# This is a header
+# This is a header ok

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)
 ```
 $ git init